My Brother’s Keeper

 I then had to stop working with Jeff as I felt ashamed that he had gone so far out of the way for me and I had nothing to show for it.
 On New Year’s Day, I snorted three hundred dollars worth of cocaine.
 I was more cracked out than I had ever been.
 I looked at myself and I saw that I was nowhere near the person I was and I hated myself deeply.
 Surprisingly, I passed out, but when I woke up I found myself crying.
 I just thought of all of the things I had done and how so many people had helped me and how I was still so screwed up.
 I thought to myself that I needed to change.
 I needed to change for those people who saw something in me and reached out to help me.
 Jerry’s words just kept on playing in my head “You’re better than that.”
 I stopped feeling bad for myself and I made a promise to myself, for the sake of my brothers.

 I have not touched a harmful drug since that day.
 I registered for classes at another college and signed up with the Air Force.
-I may have messed up a bit of my college career, but I am still determined to make The Rho-Sigma Chapter of the Kappa Sigma Fraternitysomething of myself.
+I may have messed up a bit of my college career, but I am still determined to make something of myself.
 I kept in contact with all of my brothers and I made sure to let them all know that I appreciate them more than they even know.
 I may not attend school with them anymore, but one is not just a Kappa Sigma for their college career, one is a Kappa Sigma for life.
 This is a true story of how a group of young men held true to the ideology behind my brother’s keeper.
 For some, it may mean making sure a brother doesn’t get too sloppy at a bar, but to me it’s how my brothers saved me from a path of destruction.
 I love all of you guys, thank you from the bottom of my heart.
 Here’s to you: Jerry, Joey, Oliver, Chris, Luke, Gino, Miguel and Jeff.

 A.E.K.D.B